Frequently Asked Questions

 How does a coach amplify success?

-Coaches help clients identify blind spots, locate new gifts, enhance personal skills like emotional intelligence, improve communication, and take action.
-The entire coaching process is designed to amplify success.
+Coaches help clients eliminate blind spots, locate new gifts, acquire new skills, increase EQ, improve communication, and take action.
+The entire coaching process is designed to amplify success and is results driven.

 There is a joke among fishermen that even a bad day of fishing is still a good day of fishing.
 It is the same with coaching.
-Even in sessions that don't go the best, the client still walks away with something.
+Even in sessions that don't go the best, the client still walks away with a strategy to implement!

 The coach focuses on where the client wishes to go.
 Coaches are trained to meet clients exactly where they are at.
 They help the client get to where they want to go and often help them attain much more than the initially established goals.